RHsyseng/vflash/README.md

 ### Function debug output
 All functions should call the `debug_print` function to write output to the debug log.

-The debug_print functions takes up to three arguments.
+The `debug_print` function takes up to three arguments.
 - First argument is the name of an array that contains the stdout from any commands executed.
 - Second argument should be the string that is returned by the function.
   - If nothing is returned by the function, any useful string of data can be specified.